 We welcome your interest in graduate programs in Animal and Dairy Science (ADS) at the University of Georgia.
 This web page should help answer some of your questions regarding the application process and opportunities for support.
-Please contact Michael Azain, Graduate Coordinator (firstname.lastname@example.org) or Robin Harvey, Program Specialist (email@example.com) directly with additional questions.
+Please contact Alex Stelzleni, Graduate Coordinator (email@example.com) or Susan Bradley, Graduate Coordinator Assistant (firstname.lastname@example.org) directly with additional questions.

 The department offers three graduate degrees:

-- Master of Science (MS) - research based program
+- Master of Science in Animal and Dairy Science (MS-thesis) - research based program

-- Master of Animal and Dairy Science (MADS) - non-thesis degree program
+- Master of Science in Animal and Dairy Science (MS non-thesis) - non-thesis degree program

 Acceptance to one of the ADS graduate programs is limited to academically well-qualified students and collectively based on the applicant’s: